** Disclaimer: This post contains links that pay me monetarily or otherwise stated when you make a qualifying purchase**

 Google Docs- I seriously love Google.
-If you have a google account (which I strongly recommend you have), you can simply go to your Google Drive, Go to Google Doc, and find a service agreement template.
-You can adjust it however you need it.
+If you have a google account (which I strongly recommend you have), you can simply go to your Google Drive, Go to Google Docs, and find a service agreement template.
+You can adjust it, however, you need it.

 JotForm- They have an assortment of templates for any industry to choose from.
 Under their free plan, you get up to 5 forms, 100 submissions, 10 payments, and more.
 Visit the Jotform site to learn more.

 Your CRM of Choice: If you need a rebrief on what a CRM tool is and a couple of examples, look at the resource article I wrote.
-CRM tools such as Zoho and Dubsado, contain contract templates from different backgrounds that business owners can edit and use for their personal use.
+CRM tools such as Zoho, and Honeybook (one of our favs!), contain contract templates from different backgrounds that business owners can edit and use for their personal use.

 This Post Has One Comment